MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pcsvdevice/Clear-PcsvDeviceLog.md

 ### Microsoft.Management.Infrastructure.CimInstance#root/Microsoft/Windows/HardwareManagement/MSFT_PCSVDevice

+This cmdlet returns a PCSV device object, if you specify the **PassThru** parameter.

 ## NOTES
 * This cmdlet clears the System Event Log.
 For devices that support the IPMI Reserve SEL command, the cmdlet first tries to make a SEL reservation.
 If the reservation becomes invalid due to a more recent event, the cmdlet fails.
 If the cmdlet fails, try again.